 “It went by too fast!” – says myself at the end of every year.
 Then I’d try to recollect what I’ve done in the past 364 days.
-Then finally, I’d whimper silently at the undeniable fact that I will age one year older.
+Finally, I’d whimper silently at the undeniable fact that I will age one year older.
 It doesn’t help much to have a birthday in February, you’ll feel you’re aging faster than everybody else.

-Year 2016 was an extraordinary one for the world.
+The year 2016 was an extraordinary one for the world.
 It was also an important one for me, a tiny insignificant woman of no particular role, and for my personal growth.
 A year of emotional jazz and blues, empowerment, and eventually self-respect.